'Nobody Cares Who Was First, and Nobody Cares Who Copied Who': Marco Arment on Defending Your App From Copies and Clones - Slashdot

-'Nobody Cares Who Was First, and Nobody Cares Who Copied Who': Marco Arment on Defending Your App From Copies and Clones 82
+'Nobody Cares Who Was First, and Nobody Cares Who Copied Who': Marco Arment on Defending Your App From Copies and Clones (marco.org) 125

 Marco Arment: App developers sometimes ask me what they should do when their features, designs, or entire apps are copied by competitors.
 Legally, there's not a lot you can do about it: Copyright protects your icon, images, other creative resources, and source code.
 You automatically have copyright protection, but it's easy to evade with minor variations.
 App stores don't enforce it easily unless resources have been copied exactly.
 Trademarks protect names, logos, and slogans.
 They cover minor variations as well, and app stores enforce trademarks more easily, but they're costly to register and only apply in narrow areas.